Big questions about gender identity, sexual orientation and sexual fantasy

 In terms of the fantasy and erotics, you also have to bear in mind that one of the central issues with fantasy IS that it is fantasy.
 In other words: that it is not reality.
 What makes fantasy so fantastic for a lot of people is that we can think about something that we might not do in actuality, or even want to do in actuality, for any number of reasons.
 We also, when using external things to fuel fantasy, will alter them a good deal by projecting our own thoughts, ideas and feelings unto them.
 Perhaps you're exploring butch/femme through the gay male fantasy you're having, perhaps you're exploring some gender identity issues, and/or perhaps you're simply enjoying what you're seeing or picturing when it comes to men having sex together.
 (And understand that sexual orientation is defined by attraction, not aversion: so, if you're thinking lesbians must feel aversion to men as much as attraction to women, that's not sound.)
 Maybe you are, instead, bisexual, or maybe you're lesbian just as you think now.
 But all of these things usually just take time to become clear, and take having a lot of other factors to consider in the mix, not just porn or fantasy.

 Too, when we're talking about pornography, we have to remember that it's often so unrealistic, and that in many ways, gay male porn is about the only porn out there that is NOT heteronormative.
 There is some dyke pornography out there, but it's very rare: most "lesbian" porn out in the mainstream isn't lesbian at all: it's made for men to be watching, and usually doesn't involve sex that looks very much like a lot of actual lesbian sex does.
 (Which is why I've had more than one lesbian woman report preferring gay male porn when they use porn at all: I've discussed myself, way back when in another venue, how it's struck me that in some strange ways, gay male porn often looks more like dyke sex in terms of its vibe than "girl-girl" porn for men does.)
-Same goes for male-female pornography: it's primarily made for men, and not made to be a realistic representation.
+Same goes for mixed-gender pornography: it's primarily made for men, and not made to be a realistic representation.
 So, again, trying to base your reality on mass-produced fantasy is pretty iffy.

 Certainly, having actual romantic or sexual relationships does usually help us figure all of this out, but it's not required, either.
 It can also be tricky: if you have a sexual relationship with one man or woman and it doesn't feel right, that may be because of their gender, but it may just as likely be because you two particular individuals -- gender aside -- were not a good match.
 However, this, again, is one of those things that we just feel out over time: through those relationships, through our solo sexuality, personal identity and gender identity development, the works.